Hornets vs. Heat Player Props Betting Odds

 |0.5 (Over: -143)

-- Monday's points prop bet for Butler is 25.5 points.
-That is 3.6 more than his season average of 21.9.
+- The 25.5-point total set for Butler on Wednesday is 3.6 more points than his season scoring average.

 Check out all the prop bet options FanDuel has to offer!